cnsuhao/engine1/docs/Markdown/SDK.md

 -   Library files to link your application against
   - Located in the build/install/lib directory

-Along with these files, there is a seperate executable projet that provids examples of using the engine.
+Along with these files, there is a separate executable project that provides examples of using the engine.
 There are sample C++ methods as well as Java methods that can be compiled and executed to demonstrate how to use the API.
 To execute the C++ examples, simply run the HowTo project from the bin directory.
 Each cpp and java file is well-commented and should help explain how and why one would exercise functionality.